icon-project/devportal/btp-document/BTP-Development-Resources.md

 - Interfaces of `BMV` on PRA (Solidity) [[link](BMV.md)]
 - Interface of `BMV` on ICON (Java) [[link](https://github.com/icon-project/btp/blob/master/doc/bmv.md)]

 **Note that:** The provided interfaces are mandated to provide general or minimal requirements in building smart contracts so that distinct protocols could have compatible ways to interact and communicate with each other.
-Depend on the design of your project, a specific logic of implementations can be varied and additional functions/methods can be added.
+Depending on the design of your project, a specific logic of implementations can be varied and additional functions/methods can be added.
 In the next section, we would like to give you a practical utilization of these interfaces and provide instructions in developing BTP Network connecting two blockchain ecosystems to a tee.
 Click on 'Next' if you are interested

-&emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;
+&emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;
 [<--- Prev](./Overview.md) &emsp; &emsp; &emsp; &emsp; [Next --->](./BTP-Development-Instructions.md)

 <!--<p align="center">-->